kenn-teera/ts-learn/Variable/README.md

 ## Any, Unknown

-Any can be any type
+Any can be any type and doesn't check typeof variable

 ```javascript
 let myVar:any = "String"
 myVar         = 10; //number
 myVar         = true; //boolean
 ```

+Unknown check typeof variable

 ```javascript
 let myVar:unknown = "string"